clatim/Exact-Solutions-Benchmarking/README.md

 I wrote and ran these codes using Python3 (Python3.6 in particular), maybe they will work with Python2, I do not know.

-To run them you will need to install the following things (at least, maybe more):
+To run them you will need to install the following things (at least, maybe more)
 - Python 3
 - SciPy for Python3
 - NumPy for Python3
 - matplotlib for Python3

 Make sure you do not install the Python 2 versions.

 Hopfully the files are self explanatory and hopefully they work.
 They did for me but that doesn't mean they are fool proof.